Lazontez/linq-qa-assessment/test-cases.md

 ### 6.
 **Test Case ID:** TC006
 **Description:** Validate that the Linq profile page is accessible via a screen reader.
-**Preconditions:** The user has a screen reader enabled (e.g., NVDA, JAWS, or VoiceOver) and access to  valid Linq profile.
+**Preconditions:** The user has a screen reader enabled (Example: NVDA, JAWS, or VoiceOver) and access to valid Linq profile.
 **Test Steps:**
 1. **Load a public Linq profile with the screen reader enabled.**
    - **Expected Result:** The profile should successfully load without issue.